confluentinc/ksql/docs/operations.rst

 ------------------------------------------------------------
 Can’t create a stream from the output of windowed aggregate?
 ------------------------------------------------------------
-The output of a windowed aggregate is a record per grouping key and per window, and is not a single record.
-This is not currently supported in KSQL.
+The output of a windowed aggregate isn't a single record, so you can't create a stream from it.

 ------------------------------------------
 KSQL doesn’t clean up its internal topics?